pickup icon

 • Growth rate/ease: medium growth rate, easy to grow

-• Wildlife support: host plant and larval food source for native moths, including the Orange Tortrix Moth
+• Wildlife support: overall plant is a caterpillar host and larval food source for native moths, including the Orange Tortrix Moth

-• Native habitat/range: Common in open woodlands and shaded slopes up to 4800ft across the Pacific Northwest from CA to British Columbia and southeast to AZ.
+• Native habitat/range: common growing in open woodlands and shaded slopes, from sea level to 1600m, across the Pacific Northwest from southern California to British Columbia and southeast into Arizona.
 Portland Plant List - yes

-• Special features & uses: deer resistant; drought tolerant; evergreen; landscape uses include pollinator gardens, woodland gardens, slopes and border plantings, spreads to form a tall groundcover over time
+• Special features & uses: deer resistant; drought tolerant; semi-evergreen; landscape uses include pollinator gardens, woodland gardens, slopes and border plantings, spreads to form a tall groundcover over time

-Gardening with Coastal Wood Fern: This hardy fern would typically be found on shady north-facing slopes or in the dry-shady understory of upland trees.
-Though it prefers loamy soils, it can tolerate drought, as well as heavy clay soils.
-It is “stress deciduous” meaning its frond will naturally die back when under stress, but will soon return when growing conditions improve.
-Coastal wood fern will spread by underground runners, creating a tall groundcover over time.
-It reproduces via visible sporangia; reproductive structures that hold the spores and are designed to collect a single raindrop, in which the spores germinate.
+Gardening with Wood Fern: This hardy fern would typically be found on shady north-facing slopes or in the dry-shady understory of upland trees.
+Though it prefers loamy soils, it can tolerate heavy clay and everything in between.
+It is “stress deciduous” meaning its frond will naturally die back when under stress, such as during peak summer drought, but will soon return when temperatures or other growing conditions improve.
+Wood fern will spread by underground runners, but not obnoxiously, creating a tall groundcover over time.
+It reproduces via visible sporangia, which are reproductive structures that hold the spores and are designed to collect a single raindrop where they germinate.
+Now isn't that magical.